-The Power of Real-Time Information The WMS of the future must have the capability to include real-time data from location-aware solutions, sensors and systems located throughout the enterprise.
-As decision makers focus on greater asset visibility and utilisation, real-time guidance and datadriven performance, these advanced WMS features are essential to ensure warehouse optimisation.
-Today, 43% of organisations plan to implement real-time location systems (RTLS).
+The Power of Real-Time Information

+The WMS of the future must have the capability to include real-time data from location-aware solutions, sensors and systems located throughout the enterprise.
+As decision makers focus on greater asset visibility and utilization, real-time guidance and data-driven performance, these advanced WMS features are essential to ensure warehouse optimization.

+Today, 43% of organizations plan to implement real-time location systems (RTLS).
 Fifty-five percent of decision makers plan to continue to evolve their RTLS solutions or implement new solutions of this type by 2024.
-Over the next five years, an average of 80% of warehouse operators plan to have their WMS communicate with both their yard and transportation management systems to ensure synchronisation across the supply chain.
-Enabling Data-Driven Decisions With the increased use of both automation and a highly mobile, connected workforce, the WMS needs to be able to direct the actions of both systems and workers.
-The implementation of warehouse execution systems (WESs) will remain stable over the next five years for 49% of organisations.
+Over the next five years, an average of 80% of warehouse operators plan to have their WMS communicate with both their yard and transportation management systems to ensure synchronization across the supply chain.

+Enabling Data-Driven Decisions

+With the increased use of both automation and a highly mobile, connected workforce, the WMS needs to be able to direct the actions of both systems and workers.
+The implementation of warehouse execution systems (WESs) will remain stable over the next five years for 49% of organizations.
 The study results also revealed a 15% increase in the implementation of mobile execution systems to manage workers using connected devices by 2024.
-The two most used WMS functionalities by almost 70% of organisations today are labour planning and management and inventory tracking.
+The two most used WMS functionalities by almost 70% of organizations today are labor planning and management and inventory tracking.

-Optimising workflows by augmenting workers and the environment with technology The fast pace of the on-demand economy has increased pressure on supply chain and IT leaders to ensure labour is consistently performing at peak operational levels.
-Over the next five years, decision makers plan to invest in advanced infrastructures and automation that augment human capabilities and keep pace with WMS enhancements.
-Mobility in the Warehouse Decision makers plan to invest in a variety of device form factors to help people work smarter, faster and more accurately.
-Study respondents indicated significant increases in investments in rugged tablets, industrial scanners, wearable computers, such as smart glasses and hipmounted devices, as well as mobile and stationary printers.
-Up to 62% of decision makers will upgrade or add these devices over the next three or more years. watches, smart Materials need a digital voice to provide the level of visibility and accuracy needed for the modern-day supply chain.
+Optimizing workflows by augmenting workers and the environment with technology

+The fast pace of the on-demand economy has increased pressure on supply chain and IT leaders to ensure labor is consistently performing at peak operational levels.
+Over the next five years, decision makers plan to invest in advanced infrastructures and automation that augment human capabilities and work in lockstep with WMS enhancements.

+Mobility in the Warehouse

+Decision makers plan to invest in a variety of device form factors to help people work smarter, faster and more accurately.
+Study respondents indicated significant increases in investments in rugged tablets, industrial scanners, wearable computers, such as smart of respondents agree that augmenting workers with technology is the best way to introduce automation in the warehouse watches, smart glasses and hipmounted devices, as well as mobile and stationary printers.
+Up to 62% of decision makers will upgrade or add these devices over the next three or more years.

+Materials need a digital voice to provide the level of visibility and accuracy needed for the modern-day supply chain.
 Unexpectedly, less than one-third of respondents report carton and item level barcoding of the majority (75%+) of their inbound items.

 Decision makers' investment plans for more mobile barcode label and stationary printers are a sign that this is an area they plan to improve.
 While barcoding will remain the preferred approach in materials identification, RFID will continue to grow across all operations, particularly in inventory management, picking and cross docking.

-Smarter Warehouses Take Centre Stage Decision makers will shift their focus over time from augmenting the individual worker and optimising workflows for teams and associates to creating smarter facilities.
-The new, smarter warehouses will continuously capture information through sensors, analyse data to provide actionable intelligence and act on those insights in real time.
+Smarter Warehouses Take Center Stage

+Decision makers will shift their focus over time from augmenting the individual worker and optimizing workflows for teams and associates to creating smarter facilities.
+The new, smarter warehouses will continuously capture information through sensors, analyze data to provide actionable intelligence and act on those insights in real time.

 Sensors, RFID and indoor location solutions help automate the data capture process and free up workers for tasks that require human interaction.
 Thirty-six percent of decision makers believe they will use these technologies within five years to begin augmenting their environment with more automated data capture and asset tracking to increase accuracy and speed.